rasigadelab/.github/profile/README.md

 ## Who are we

-PHE3ID is a research team of the Centre International de Recherche en Infectiologie of Lyon, FR.
+PHE3ID is a research team of the [Centre International de Recherche en Infectiologie](https://ciri.ens-lyon.fr/) of Lyon, FR.
 We focus or understanding and combating antimicrobial resistance using information methods.

-## Active members
+## Active coding members

 - [Jean-Philippe Rasigade](https://loop.frontiersin.org/people/358918/overview), MD-PhD.
 Team head.
 - Mélanie Colomb-Cotinat, PharmD.
 Lead epidemiologist.